 Top Scholarships for International Students to Study Masters in Canada

-Although studying costs in Canada are relatively lower than some of the other popular study abroad destinations, the overall expenses are still higher for the students from middle-class income groups.
+Although studying costs in Canada are relatively lower than some of the other popular study abroad destinations, the overall expenses are still higher for students from middle-class income groups.

 NSERC Postgraduate Scholarships: Multiple scholarships, grants, and awards from the Canadian Govt. available to outstanding students undertaking study in the natural sciences or engineering at a Canadian university.